 Sparpweed is a two man studio, Richard Boeser and Roland IJzermans create games with a focus on original gameplay and atmosphere.
 Games we like to play ourselves.
 Depending on a project's needs we team up with other developers, designers, artists etc. Sparpweed stays small and flexible.
-This way we can stay innovative and spend time on experimentation.

 More information on Sparpweed, our logo & relevant media are available here.

 Peter de Jong (Codeglue)

 Tomasz Kaye (Redshift Media)

 Tom Rutjens (Codeglue)

 Maurice Sibrandi (Codeglue)

 David Goemans (Codeglue)

 Kevin Bansberg (Codeglue)